tomzx/blog.tomrochette.com-content/agi/learning/article.md

 * The ability to assign a score to a performance/agent function in order to pick the best
 * Recognize areas of variability which are potential locations for optimization
 * Determine the areas where you are the furthest from doing properly, these should be where you can make the most gains (this requires a distance metric)
+* It's important to track the amount of information one is able to absorb, as well as how much is retained over different periods of time
+* It is interesting to understand what one is able to understand rapidly and remember for extended periods of time without requiring constant memory maintenance

 # See also
 * [The Strategic Student Approach for Life-Long Exploration and Learning](../../machine-learning/papers/manuel-lopes-the-strategic-student-approach-for-life-long-exploration-and-learning)